 This list may be updated as necessary and is not all inclusive.

 - Play Patrol: Play is a big part of what we do and volunteers are needed to hang out and play with children as they wait for therapy or appointments.
-Qualified applicants must be at least 18 years old and able to commit to volunteering for 2-4 hours continuously each week.

 - Assisting Staff: Assist office staff with their duties including, but not limited to, making phone calls, sending faxes, making copies, restocking brochures, putting together information folders, etc.